material-motion/material-motion/starmap/specifications/plans/TransitionTween.md

 `fore` is the destination value when the direction is forward.

+`segment` is the portion of the transition window in which the animation should occur during a forward transition.
+If no `backwardSegment` is provided then `segment` will be used instead, though its position will be inverted to correspond to the correct time for the backward transition.

-`forwardTimingFunction` is the timing function to use when initially animating forward.
+`timingFunction` is the timing function to use when initially animating forward.
+Is linear by default.
+If no `backwardTimingFunction` is provided then `timingFunction` will be inverted and used instead.

+`backwardSegment` is the portion of the transition window in which the animation should occur during a backward transition.

 `backwardTimingFunction` is the timing function to use when initially animating backward.

-`forwardSegment` is the portion of the transition window in which the animation should occur during a forward transition.

-`backwardSegment` is the portion of the transition window in which the animation should occur during a backward transition.

 `window` is the transition window within which the `segment` applies.

+`direction` is the transition's direction.

 ## Example: Fade transition

     TransitionDirector Fade {
       func setUp() {
         let fade = TransitionTween("opacity",
-                                window: window,
+                                   window: transition.window,
+                                   direction: transition.direction
                                    segment: .init(position: 0, length: 1)
                                    back: 0,
                                    fore: 1)
         addPlan(fadeIn, to: forwardElement)
       }
     }